FAQ

 • Directly by bank transfer, just identify the donation as “Donation BUDDY” and provide the donor’s name.

-• You can donate through our page: https://tvojbuddy.sk/en/finance
+• You can donate through our page, please visit here: https://tvojbuddy.sk/en/finance

 Can I donate as a firm?

-Can I organize a financial collection for you?
+Can I organise a financial collection for you?

 • Yes, you can.
 There are various ways.
 We will be very grateful.